Sean Clare

-Sean James Kweku Clare (born 18 September 1996) is an English professional footballer who plays as a defender or midfielder for club Leyton Orient.
+Sean James Kweku Clare (born 18 September 1996) is a Turks and Caicos Islander professional footballer who plays as a defender or midfielder for club Leyton Orient.
 He has previously played for Sheffield Wednesday, Heart of Midlothian, Oxford United, Charlton Athletic and Wigan Athletic and had loan spells at Bury, Accrington Stanley, Gillingham and Burton Albion.

 Club career

 Sheffield Wednesday

 In February 2016, after leaving the Nike Academy, Clare signed a contract with Sheffield Wednesday until 2017.
 He scored his first goal for Wednesday in a 4–2 defeat to Aston Villa on 24 February 2018.

 Bury (loan)

 In March 2016 he signed for Bury on loan, making his professional debut on 5 March against Bradford City.

 Accrington Stanley (loan)

 On 20 January 2017 he signed a loan until the end of the season with Accrington Stanley.
 Accrington manager John Coleman stated he was happy to add another attacking option to the squad with the signing of Clare.
 His first appearance for Accrington was part of a 1–1 draw against Carlisle United.